When To Clean up, Paint up, Fix up Your Home

 - Check to see that the weather stripping around outside doors is intact.

-- Replace open seals and broken windows, failed grout and caulk and inoperable door hardware.
+- Replace open seals and broken windows, replace failed grout and caulk and repair or replace inoperable door hardware.

-- Have a handyman plane the top or bottom edge of doors that do not fit properly.
+- Have a handyman plane the top or bottom edge of doors that do not close properly.

-- Replace worn carpet or with un-cleanable stains.
+- Replace worn carpet or carpet with non-removable stains.

-- Give “tired” rooms a coat of paint.
+- Give “tired” rooms a coat of light colored or off-white paint.

-- Replace or repair broken, cracked or weathered trim boards and threshold around the entire home.
+- Replace or repair broken, cracked or weathered trim boards and threshold on the exterior.

 - Have an electrician fix or remove wires hanging out of unused or broken electrical equipment.